 Wine tasting with Au Couer du Vin

 The highlight for us though came a few hours later.
-Meeting oenologist Eric Szablowski outside the town hall in Mairie, we had a warm welcome and were thrilled when Eric showed us to his classic Citreon 2CV.
+Meeting oenologist Eric Szablowski outside the town hall in Mairie, we had a warm welcome and were thrilled when Eric showed us to his classic Citroen 2CV.
 Eric from Au Coeur du Vin is passionate about his craft and it shows in his immense knowledge of wine.
-He drove us to the heart of the vine yards and explained to us about the history of the area, and the appellations – a protected geographical indication used to identify where the grapes for a wine are grown.
+He drove us to the heart of the vineyards and explained to us about the history of the area, and the appellations – a protected geographical indication used to identify where the grapes for wine are grown.

-When we got back into the 2CV, Eric took us through Chablis to a wine merchant in Grand Auxerriores.
-While we were making our way there, he showed us some of the vine yards that had been destroyed the week previous from an onslaught of hail stones.
+When we got back into the 2CV, Eric took us through Chablis to a wine merchant in Grand Auxerrois.
+While we were making our way there, he showed us some of the vineyards that had been destroyed the week previous from an onslaught of hailstones.
 At the time, winemakers were still accessing the terrible damage, some of who were facing financial ruin.
-The likes of this natural disaster hasn’t been seen since 1865.
+The likes of this natural disaster haven’t been seen since 1865.

 When we arrived at the cellars of Domaine Bersan at Saint-Bris-le-Vineux Eric lead us into the vaults brimming with history.
 This time Monkey’s interest was piqued having to climb below ground, discovering nooks and the dark, twisted tunnels, which were constructed by villagers and the monks of the Templar order so that inhabitants could live underground in case of a siege.
 Amazingly, Eric also showed us fossils embedded within the cellar walls that have been there for hundreds of millions of years.
 Of course, Monkey had to touch…

-After bidding farewell to Eric, we hopped back into the car to make our way to our accommodation, La Maison Jeanne d’Arc, our home for next few days in the delightful Saint-Fargeau.
-Just a few hours from Paris, this quaint town, situated between the Loire and Yonne rivers, is the historic capital of La Puisaye, and is dominated by the impressive Saint-Fargeau Castle.
+After bidding farewell to Eric, we hopped back into the car to make our way to our accommodation, La Maison Jeanne d’Arc (read here for a review), our home for the next few days in the delightful Saint-Fargeau.
+Just a few hours from Paris, this quaint town, situated between the Loire and Yonne rivers, is the historic capital of La Puisaye and is dominated by the impressive Saint-Fargeau Castle.